Football-Predictor/BallondOr-Predictor/Contributing.md

 - Add modified code for staging
   - `git add <path/to/file>`
-  - Note: Add each changed file individually, this will allow for better tracking of issues.
+  - Note: Add each changed file individually.
+This will allow for better tracking of issues.

-- Commit staged file with a descriptive message
+- Commit a staged file with a descriptive message
   - `git commit -m "your message"`
   - Guidelines for writing a commit message:
     -  You should use the [imperative mood](https://git.kernel.org/pub/scm/git/git.git/tree/Documentation/SubmittingPatches?id=HEAD#n183) for writing your commit messages.